Noah-Everett/Clean_Room_Monitoring_System/SETUP.md

 > Would you like the I2C kernel module to be loaded by default?
 Yes

-Next, reboot the pi:
+Next, reboot the Pi:

     sudo reboot

-After the pi has rebooted, make sure the connected I2C devices are recognized:
+After the Pi has rebooted, make sure the connected I2C devices are recognized:

     sudo i2cdetect -y 1